MeteoricMind/DEMO/README.md

-# DEMO
+# Mini Project
-This is a demo file for work.
+This is the file where all my mini project are been upoaded.